tartley/genesis/README.txt

 Very early in development - nothing works yet.

-Assumes your project is BSD license, which it puts into your project's LICENSE.txt file.
+Assumes your project is BSD license.

 Thanks